 Based on their user behaviour, you can display a completely different ad to the watcher, one for example which is made to be entertaining instead of sales focused.

 The watcher enjoys the video and this convinces them to watch the next ad they see of yours, only this time they’re viewing a product focused ad which convinces them to make a purchase!
 Yay!

-By utilizing advanced conditional logic based on how watchers interact with your video content, you can provide them with a tailored experience designed to capitalize on hot leads immediately or warm up cold leads when necessary.
+By utilizing advanced conditional logic based on how watchers interact with your video content, you can provide them with a unique type of video storytelling designed to capitalize on hot leads immediately or warm up cold leads when necessary.

-Ad sequencing will generate you more customers and for that reason it makes our list of video marketing trends to watch out for in 2022.
+Ad sequencing will generate you more customers and take video lead-generation to the next level, for that reason it makes our list of video marketing trends to watch out for in 2023.

 7. More Brands Adopt TikTok

 TikTok has now surpassed one billion monthly active users globally.

 Whereas brands were initially slow to adopt the channel, 2023 will see a flood of marketers looking to take advantage of its high user base.